dzlk17/Twister/README.md

 # Twister
 My version of twister game.
 Written using C++ and Qt.

-To play you need a board with colorful fields.
+To play you need a board with numbered (1 -6) colorful fields.

 At the beginning you should add players.